Mamata, chief secy insulted PM by not attending cyclone review meeting: Suvendu | Politics

 ''She is trying to show her arrogance and petty politics by her stance,'' he said.

+Adhikari said that Banerjee may have qualms about accepting him as the leader of the opposition in the assembly as she lost to him in the election.

+''A non-MLA chief minister has no right to insult an elected representative of people and recognised leader of the opposition in the assembly,'' he said.

-Banerjee has claimed that opposition leaders were not invited to similar review meetings held in Gujarat and Odisha, the two states that also faced cyclone fury over the past few days.
+Banerjee has claimed that opposition leaders were not invited to similar review meetings held in Gujarat and Odisha, states that also faced cyclone fury recently.

+Adhikari, however, said that the leader of the opposition in Odisha, who is from the BJP, was also invited to attend the review meeting but could not do it as he is affected by Covid-19.

+The Nandigram MLA also claimed that the Leader of the Congress party in Lok Sabha Adhir Chowdhury, who hails from West Bengal, was also asked to be present at the meeting, but he failed to attend it as he was in New Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)